brandon025/mediabook/README.md

 Github Link:
 https://github.com/brandon025/mediabook <br>

 <b>NOTE</b>: Github does not show individual contributions!
 We worked on local machine and tested on our own github to avoid errors!
+Previous work are also reflected here: https://github.com/Ceciceciceci/meanapp

 <b> How to run application</b>